Bible Book of Daniel, Part 1 - Introduction & Chapter 1

 As a final point after we’ve now gone through all the others, let’s focus on what the remaining explanation of this book of Daniel is all about, through two aims and objectives:

-Firstly, to explain the prophecies in the book in an undiluted form, straight from the Word of God, and in a visual display.
+Firstly, to explain the book's prophecies in an undiluted form, straight from the Word of God, and in a visual display.

 Specific verses will be mentioned, but that’s no excuse for not reading and studying the whole book yourself, several times.
 That is where God’s revelation will truly come through the Holy Spirit; when you see if for yourself in God’s Word.

-This explanation hopefully steers you in the right direction and helps you see the right ‘layout’ of things – something I believe earlier Christians had, but we miss in this crazy and confusing twenty first century world.
+This study and display hopefully steer you in the right direction.
+It helps you see the right ‘layout’ of things – something I believe earlier Christians had, but we miss in this crazy and confusing twenty-first-century world.

-After all, these prophecies are supposed to be understood by God’s people – not left in abeyance.
+After all, these prophecies are supposed to be understood by God’s people – not left in confusion

 Secondly, the aim is to enable people to then make their own decision on matters.

-This is not supposed to be yet another complicated and overly-intellectual look at an Old Testament book, to then walk away either more confused or slightly smug in the fact of having a few more golden nuggets of information under your bible-belt.
+This is not supposed to be yet another complicated and overly intellectual look at an Old Testament book, to then walk away either more confused or even content in the fact of having a few more golden nuggets of information under your bible-belt.

 If this is real, then it should lead to life-changing revelations from God.

-Bottom line – for Christians, they need to be led into truth by asking the Holy Spirit to show them this as they humbly go through God’s Word themselves.
+Bottom line – Christians need to be led into truth by asking the Holy Spirit to show them this as they humbly go through God’s Word themselves.

-For those who don’t have a Christian faith who are reading this, I hope it makes you realise just how amazing the bible is, particularly the predictions about Jesus Christ later on, and therefore how it is worth a seemingly ridiculous prayer under your breath asking such a God, if he does exist, to reveal Himself to you.
+For those who don’t have the Christian faith who are reading this, I hope it helps you appreciate how amazing the bible is, particularly the predictions about Jesus Christ later on, and therefore how it is actually worth a prayer under your breath asking such a God, if he does exist, to reveal Himself to you.